 “Occurrence” means an operational interruption, defect, fault or other irregular circumstance that has or may have influenced flight safety and that has not resulted in an accident or serious incident;

 The objective of both Mandatory and Voluntary Reporting is to contribute to the improvement of air safety by ensuring that relevant information on safety is reported, collected, stored, protected and disseminated.

 The sole objective of occurrence reporting is the prevention of accidents and incidents and not to attribute blame or liability.
 This applies to occurrences that endanger or that, if not corrected, would endanger an aircraft, its occupants or any other person.

-For further details of Mandatory Reporting please see Registry Publication 5 - Occurrence, Serious Incident and Accident Reporting.
+For further details of Mandatory and Voluntary Reporting please see Registry Publication 5 - Occurrence, Serious Incident and Accident Reporting.

 Reporting of occurrences